Yekuuun/xplore/README.md

 > [!Important]
 > This repository was created due to my interest for rootkits as an educational purpose only.

+## Features :

+- 🟢 Syscall hooking
+- 🟢 Set root using creds abuse
+- 🟢 Char random & urandom read abuse
+...

+> [!Note]
+> Some of techniques use .h files you can find in /lib folder.

 ## Ressources :

 links to the articles I used for all code samples & techniques.